SharePoint/sp-dev-docs/docs/general-development/create-a-workflow-with-elevated-permissions-by-using-the-sharepoint-workflo.md

   Example: `http://{hostname}/{the Site Collection}/_layouts/15/appinv.aspx`.

   > [!NOTE]
-  > The 'app' in this step refers to the Workflow add-in in general and not just a specific workflow.
+  > The 'app' in this step refers to the workflow add-in in general and not just a specific workflow.
 Individual workflows cannot be access controlled.
 When you enable add-in permissions, you are enabling for all workflows within the Site Collection.

-  For more information about setting up a workflow, see [Blog article from Sympraxis Consulting: Looping Through Content in a SharePoint Site Workflow](http://sympmarc.com/series/looping-through-content-in-a-sharepoint-2013-site-workflow/)
+  For more information about setting up a workflow, see the [Blog article from Sympraxis Consulting: Looping Through Content in a SharePoint Site Workflow](http://sympmarc.com/series/looping-through-content-in-a-sharepoint-2013-site-workflow/)

   The following figure shows an example.